anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Certificate Confirm (7): An optional confirmation sent after the requested certificate has been received and validated.
-  It contains a positive or negative confirmation by the pledge to the PKI whether the certificate was successfully enrolled and fits its needs.
+  It MUST contain a positive or negative confirmation by the pledge to the PKI whether the certificate was successfully enrolled and fits its needs.

 * PKI/Registrar Confirm (8): An acknowledgment by the PKI